Top reasons to go backcountry skiing in the White Mountains

 Beginner to advanced

-Escape the crowds and learn all about backcountry skiing from your friendly and professional guide.
+Escape the crowds and develop backcountry skiing skills with the help of your friendly and professional guide.
 It’s time to step out of your comfort zone and into the off-piste area!
-Your guide will teach you all about proper skinning techniques and uphill travel, backcountry safety and decision making.
-Enjoy a day of fun, memorable, and safe skiing down the White Mountains slopes!
+Your guide will teach you all about proper skinning techniques,uphill and downhill travel, backcountry safety and decision making.
+Enjoy a day of fun, memorable, and safe skiing down the White Mountains slopes while developing new backcountry skills in the process!

 A Customized Day of Private Guided Backcountry Skiing